svn2github/gnumex/gnumex/readme-fortran.txt

   incompatible with all the gnu Fotran compilers.
 However with Gnumex there are routines, yprime77.f and yprime95.f90 which are compatible.
-The first one calls the computational routine in yprimef.f, but the second contains a module with a computational routine that is called (the yprimef.f that comes with Matlab is actually g77-compatible, but for convenience a similar routine is enclosed with Gnumex).
+The first one calls the computational routine in yprimef.f, but the second contains a module which with a computational routine that is called (the yprimef.f that comes with Matlab is actually g77-compatible, but for convenience a similar routine is enclosed with Gnumex).
+The demonstartion programs are located in a subfolder, examples, in the folder where Gnumex is installed.

+  For Fortran 90 there is an additional demonstration program, powerit.f90, which carries out power iteration (to find dominant eigenvalue) with a sparse matrix.
 The Fortran 90 demo programs include two modules, mexinterface_c.f90 and mexinterface.f90.
 The second one is simpler but does not work with gfortran (because of the -fcase issue discussed above), but the second one works for both compilers.
+These modules define the interface to those mx- and mex-functions which are used by the demo programs, and if other functiions are needed their interface must be added here.

 RUNNING THE DEMOS
   To try out Fortran mexing use Gnumex to create an options.bat file for Fortran, compile with mex and call yprime77 or yprime95.
 From the Matlab prompt one can for instance issue:
       >> gnumex fortran77
       >> mex yprime77.f yprimef.f
       >> yprime77(1, 1:4)
   or:
       >> gnumex g95
       >> mex -c mexinterface.f90
-      >> mex yprime95.f90 mexinterface.obj
+      >> mex yprime95.f90
       >> yprime95(1, 1:4)
   or:
       >> gnumex gfortran
       >> mex -c mexinterface_c.f90
-      >> mex yprime95.f90 mexinterface_c.obj
+      >> mex yprime95.f90
       >> yprime95(1, 1:4)

-  and should in each case receive the answer: 2.0000  8.9685  4.0000  -1.0947.
+  and should in each case receive the answer: 2.0000  8.9685  4.0000  -1.0947
+  (here it has been assumed that the Gnumex folder is on Matlab's search path).
   The compilations of the mexinterface files must come before compiling yprime95 so that the module files (.mod) are created timely.
 With g95 either mexinterface module may be used.

+  To try powerit, issue:
+      >> mex powerit.f90 mexinterface_c.obj  [or mexinterface.obj for g95]
+      >> n = 1024
+      >> a = gallery('neumann', n);
+      >> x = [1; zeros(n-1,1)];
+      >> powerit(a,x,1000)
+  The answer 7.9972 should be received.

 VERSIONS OF THE COMPILERS
   Gnumex 2.0 is tested with the following versions of the compilers: